-Maintenance and Repairs: Has the same definition as "ordinary maintenance and repairs" in this ordinance.
-Maintenance and repairs include such activities as interior remodeling, painting, decorating, paneling, plumbing, insulation and replacement of windows, doors, wiring, siding, roof and other non-structural components; and the repairs of cracks in foundation, sidewalks, walkways and the application of waterproof coatings to foundations.
+Maintenance and Repairs: Maintenance and repairs include such activities as interior remodeling, painting, decorating, paneling, plumbing, insulation and replacement of windows, doors, wiring, siding, roof and other nonstructural components; and the repairs of cracks in foundation, sidewalks, walkways and the application of waterproof coatings to foundations.

-Manufactured Building: A structure which, when erected on site, is 720 or more square feet in area and which complies with all construction safety, foundation, ventilation and access standards established under Subchapter III, Manufactured Building Code, section 101.70 Wis.
+Manufactured Building: A structure which, when erected on site, is 720 or more square feet in area and which complies with all construction safety, foundation, ventilation and access standards established under Subchapter III, Manufactured

+Building Code, sec.
+101.70, Wis.
 Stats., which is used or intended to be used primarily for human habitation, whether temporary or permanently.